validator-network/cosmoshub-scripts/README.md

 ![keychain](https://validator.network/img/gaiacli01.png "gaiacli keys list output")

 If you are using a Ledger device, also specify `SIGNING_DEVICE="--ledger"`.

-If you are using a local password-protected key, you __do not need__ to specify it as the script will prompt you for it.
+If you instead are are using a local password-protected key, you __do not need__ to specify it as the script will prompt you for it.

-The PASSPHRASE setting is merely provided as a convenience.
+Take care to specify the `RESERVATION_AMOUNT` which is the minimum amount of uatoms that will remain available in your account.

 You can delegate to any validator you prefer by changing `VALIDATOR` variable.